How to Remove Carpet Stains

 • Clean white fabric or kitchen towel

-• Enzymatic cleaner (available at pet stores)
+• Enzymatic carpet cleaner (available at pet stores)

 Step-by-Step Instructions

-1. Blot the stain with a kitchen towel to remove as much of the excess liquid as possible.
+1. Blot the carpet stain with a kitchen towel to remove as much of the excess liquid as possible.

 3. Apply the enzymatic cleaner according to the product instructions.